bradley3322/Glicko-ts/README.md

 * `rdCeiling`: The maximum value the RD can reach (default: 350).
 * `q`: The system constant, derived as ln(10) / 400 (default: approximately 0.005756).
 * `daysPerRatingPeriod`: The assumed average number of days in a rating period, used for inactivity calculation (default: 30).
+* `roundingPrecision`: The number of decimal places to round ratings and RDs to (default: 2).
+Must be a non-negative integer.

 ```typescript
 import { Glicko } from 'glickots';